R2Northstar/ModdingDocs/docs/source/guides/rpakmodding.rst

 ^^^^^^^^^^^^

 This section will walk you through the process of making an RPak that replaces a camo.
-For information on making other types of RPaks, check the RePak docs.
+For information on making other types of RPaks, check the RePak Docs:

+* :doc:`../repak/map`
+* :doc:`../repak/index`

 Finding the camo